nickhalmagyi/hivery-backend-challenge/README.md

 They all use company/person indices are the parameters, which have been checked to be unique.
 New files uploaded should also have unique indices for both companies and people.

-If the value of an argument in the query string is non-integer or is not found in the db, a custom ValidationError is thrown.
+If the value of an argument in the query string is non-integer or is not found in the db, a json-dict is returned with "errors": True.

 The endpoint get_employees contains a field "employee_count" which serves as a check on the number of employees returned in json format.
 When there are no employees in the given company, one will find the output